UtrechtUniversity/research-engineering/README.md

 We support researchers at Utrecht University in applying digital technologies in various stages of their research.
 We can help you with technological challenges on, for example, data handling and computing, but we also consult on methodological issues, like the selection of the most suitable research approach or the validation of results.

 We collaborate with researchers from a wide variety of domains and all faculties.
+In our engineering projects, we closely work together with researchers for a specific period.
+Our approach combines experience in both academic research and engineering.
 In each project we gain new knowledge and expertise, which we can apply in our following projects, often in other domains.
 Our mission is to increase the impact of research by facilitating and inspiring research teams with distinctive knowledge and solutions.

-### Our team
+### Meet the team

 Our team of Research Engineers has extensive experience in both research and software development in multiple domains, ranging from social sciences to natural sciences.